DALLAS-FORT WORTH

 ..

-Here's an organization that’s doing some good for radio folks.
-The Broadcasters Foundation of America provides emergency assistance to the less-fortunate in our broadcast family.
-Over the last few years, they have doled out nearly $3 million to 387 recipients in 33 states.
-This includes folks who have a catastrophic illness and no insurance, have lost a loved one from a devastating (and costly) disease, and even those who were affected by recent hurricanes and the California wildfires.
-The foundation has been around for over six decades, and needs your help NOW more than ever.
-Donations are tax-deductible.
+Here's an organization that’s doing some good for radio vets.
+The Broadcasters Foundation of America provides emergency assistance (grants) to the less-fortunate and financially-devastated in our broadcast family.
+Over the last few years, it has doled out over $15 million to recipients in 40 states and US territories.
+This includes those who have had a catastrophic illness and no insurance, have lost a loved one from a devastating (and costly) disease, and even those who were affected by natural disasters.
+The Foundation has been around since 1956, and needs your help NOW more than ever.
+The organization is non-profit, so donations are tax-deductible.
+There's also a way to leave a legacy that will benefit the Foundation after one's passing.
 Go to broadcastersfoundation.org for all the details.

 This site is the culmination of years of tracking radio station formats and call letter changes that I began in 1984.
 It is a labor of love and its continued growth is a direct result of the many people who have written in with additional information, clarifications, and identifying errors in my research.
 ALL are appreciated, and if you see any mistakes, need for clarification, or have anything to share that would complement the site, please write me anytime at mike@dfwretroplex.com.
-Hats off to the many media folks who have become friends and regular contributors to the site, including Russ Bloxom, the late Larry Shannon, Steve Eberhart, the late Steve Farrington, Jim Cumbie, Chip Kelley, Robert Bass, John Lewis Puff, Lee Brumm, Chuck Mohnkern, Mike Ehrle, Gary McBrayer, Bob Fox, Chris Huff and the late Jay Weaver, to name a very few.
+Hats off to the many media folks who have become friends and regular contributors to the site, including Russ Bloxom, Steve Eberhart, Jim Cumbie, Chip Kelley, Robert Bass, John Lewis Puff, Chuck Mohnkern, Mike Ehrle, Gary McBrayer, Bob Fox and Chris Huff, along with the late Jay Weaver (Joe Fuchs,) Larry Shannon, Lee Brumm and Steve Farrington, to name a very few.
 Thanks to each of you for all of your help!
-And thanks to all who have visited the site; it surpassed 172,000 hits in 2020!
+And thanks to all who have visited the site; it surpassed 200,000 hits in 2023!

 TERMS AND CONDITIONS OF USE